-The Combined Honours Centre hosts three modules which are offered exclusively to visiting students:
+The Combined Honours Centre hosts four modules which are offered exclusively to visiting students:

 HSS1001 Philosophy and Religion (PDF: 87KB)